Hyperosmia

 Hyperosmia is an increased olfactory acuity (heightened sense of smell), usually caused by a lower threshold for odor.
 This perceptual disorder arises when there is an abnormally increased signal at any point between the olfactory receptors and the olfactory cortex.
-The causes of hyperosmia may be genetic, hormonal, environmental or the result of benzodiazepine withdrawal syndrome.
+The causes of hyperosmia may be genetic, hormonal, or environmental.

 Causes

 Genetics

 A study by Menashe et al. has found that individuals with a single nucleotide polymorphism variant in the OR11H7P pseudogene have a lower receptor activation threshold for isovaleric acid.
 These individuals are hyperosmic for this single odorant.

 Another study by Keller et al. has found that people with the intact human odorant receptor OR7D4 are more sensitive to androstenone and androstadienone and thus find them unpleasant (individuals with the semi-functional OR7D4 have two non-synonymous single nucleotide polymorphisms in the OR7D4 pseudogene, resulting in two amino acid substitutions).
 There has not yet been extensive research into the genetic background of those with general hyperosmia, rather than for just a single odorant.